NathanAZaks/TwilioImageProc/README.md

     * ex: "<img.jpeg> a"
   * send a picture with a letter and 'wb' to process in black and white
     * ex: "<img.png> b wb"
-  * send a picture without a letter, text without a picture, or a false editing option to receive a list of editing options
+  * send a picture without a letter, text without a picture, or an incorrect editing option to receive a list of editing options
+* files set up for linux/mac.
+Check App.py to change / to \ for windows compatability

 Next steps:
 * Edit image processing functions to `skimaging.py`